-1. Designate a Power of Attorney
+2. Designate a Power of Attorney

 Without a power of attorney, your spouse will have limited authority over the property you own together.
 If you don’t have a power of attorney, your family members will have to go to court to have someone appointed to manage your finances.

-2. Appoint a Durable Power of Attorney for Healthcare
+Appoint a Durable Power of Attorney for Healthcare

 As you figure out your power of attorney and durable power of attorney, consider consulting an elder law attorney who can help you figure out details on how to fund a nursing home or what to do if you’ve outlived your retirement funds.
-Such an attorney can help you navigate elder law, which is specifically designed to address the needs of senior citizens.
+Such an attorney can help you navigate elder law, specifically designed to address the needs of senior citizens.

 Draft a Living Will

 Your living will outlines the medical care you would want if you become unable to make your own healthcare decisions.
 For example, you can specify whether you would want to be kept alive on life support, and for how long.

-5. Draft a Living Trust
+Draft a Living Trust

 The key benefit of a trust is that it allows you to transfer property to your heirs without the probate process, which can be lengthy, expensive and public.
 If you have just a will, any property that’s only in your name at your time of death will go through probate court to be distributed.
-But you transfer your assets to a living trust before your death, those assets can go directly to your family.
+But if you transfer your assets to a living trust before your death, those assets can go directly to your family.

-6. Write Funeral or Memorial Instructions
+4. Write Funeral or Memorial Instructions

-You shouldn’t include your final funeral and burial wishes in your will because wills often aren’t opened and read until weeks after death.
+You shouldn’t include your final funeral and burial wishes in your will, because wills often aren’t opened and read until weeks after death.
 You need to specify in a separate document what sort of memorial service you want and whether you want to be buried or cremated.